 3. Gedit Text Editor (free)

-Gedit program developed for GNOME desktops, but I love the way it works.
-The developers have worked on the aesthetics side while giving it a straightforward user-interface.
+The credit program was developed for GNOME desktops, but I love the way it works.
+The developers have worked on the aesthetics side while giving it a straightforward user interface.
 The text editor may not be considered lightweight, but it does reflect minimalism and straightforward options.
 You don’t have advanced options in the Gedit text editor, which is not a common factor in most operating system choices.

-You can take Elementary OS for instance, where the developers have selected Code advanced coding program as a text editor.
-You don’t have advanced user-interface in the Gedit text editor, which is not a common factor in most operating system choices.
+You can take Elementary OS for instance, where the developers have selected Code Advanced coding program as a text editor.
+You don’t have an advanced user interface in the Gedit text editor, which is not a common factor in most operating system choices.

 Almost all text editors on Linux are designed for coders & programmers, and Gedit is usable for coding purposes as well.
 It is an excellent Windows notepad replacement in Linux, and you have easy-to-use functions.